Private Percussion and Drum Lessons – David offers private music lessons online and at his studio in Western Colorado.

 - What skill levels do you teach? –All skill levels are welcome.

-- Do I need a drum? – Not to start lessons, David has plenty of drums in his studio for use during lessons.
-If you have your own already to practice at home that’s great, if not, David can help you find the right instrument for your musical goals.
+- Do I need a instrument? – Not to start lessons.
+For online lessons David can teach rhythm and drumming on any item that you have next to you (until you figure out which type of drum is best for you to purchase).
+All the universal concepts of rhythm and percussive sound production can be learned with stepping, clapping, vocalizing, and playing on whatever is around you.
+For in person lessons, David has plenty of drums in his studio for use during lessons.
+If you have your own instrument already to practice at home that’s great, if not, David can help you find the right instrument for your musical goals.

 - What do you charge? – Depends on location and length of lesson.
 Discounts for long term commitments.
 Sliding scale and some scholarships available.

 - How long are lessons, and what is the commitment? – Variable for student’s needs, aspirations, attention span, and willingness to practice.

 - Where do you teach? – David teaches drum lessons in western Colorado at his studio near Hotchkiss.
-He travels locally and regionally to teach and also takes students if time allows while he is on the road as well as teaching online lessons.
+He travels locally and regionally to teach and also takes students if time allows while he is on the road.
+He has also started teaching online lessons in 2020.

 - Why should someone take drum lessons? — “It’s fun and the concepts learned are universal.
 Everything in life has a rhythm to it.
 The more we can notice and tap into these universal rhythms, the more we can be fully in rhythm and in sync with ourselves, each other, our surroundings, our work, our play and the music itself.
 The deepening of our relationship to rhythm will make every experience that much smoother – be it playing music, painting a picture, dancing, writing a book, building a house, driving a car, walking, talking, listening, traveling, inventing, playing sports, watching stocks, under-water basket weaving, stealing picnic baskets, or whatever it is that we do in life.
 Being in rhythm enhances all experiences.” -David

 — “Great, fun, genius musician.
 Yay I can drum!”